mingyuchoo/haskell-study-series/Database/postgresql-persist-init/README.md

 ## Dependencies

-See `package.yaml` and the generated `persist-postgresql-init.cabal`.
+See `package.yaml` and the generated `postgresql-persist-init.cabal`.
 Key libraries:

 - `persistent`, `persistent-postgresql`, `persistent-template`
 - `esqueleto`